pecard/testeR/README.md

 We’ve prepared two small tests for our recruitment process.
 The idea is that you will build the best approach to the problem and answer to the specific questions they propose.
-You will be asked to send us your approach and the main outputs in a short data report by Friday 7th.
+You will be asked to send us your approach and the main outputs in a short data report by the end of the date agreed by email.
 Remember that it will require a suite of packages: tidyverse, sf, data.table here, scales, raster, ggplot, and its dependencies.

 ## Report Detail